philippinespire/pire_cssl_data_processing/gazza_minuta/2nd_sequencing_run/README.md

 Reads lost:

-  * fastp1 dropped XX% of the reads
+  * fastp1 dropped 1.69% of the reads
-  * XX% of reads were duplicates and were dropped by Clumpify
+  * 89.56% of reads were duplicates and were dropped by Clumpify
-  * fastp2 dropped XX% of the reads after deduplication
+  * fastp2 dropped 3.01% of the reads after deduplication

 Reads remaining:

-Total reads remaining: XX%
+Total reads remaining: 8.10%

 ---